“To say ‘I love you’ one must know first how to say the ‘I’.”- Ayn Rand (in The Fountainhead)

 Post note @ 16 Feb, 12:45pm: Commenter Kris shared a link which exemplifies the essence of this whole article in pictorial format.
 Check out the site here: The Missing Piece Meets The Big O. Thanks Kris for sharing!

-- How I Moved On From A Heartbreak (5-part series)
+- How To Move On From a Relationship (5-part series)